TritonDataCenter/manatee-state-machine/README.md

 #### clusterState.promote

-`promote` is an object that is validated outside of the clusterState object.
+`promote` is an object that is validated separately to the clusterState object.
 Its properties are expected to be as follows:

 * `id` (string): id of the peer to be promoted (see "peer identifier")